Rakshithadevi/EXPERIMENT-NO--04-PRESSURE-MEASUREMENT-USING-ARDUINO-AIM-To-interface-an-FSR-force-sensitive-resist/README.md

 ### RESULTS :
-Arduino uno is interfaced with FSR and output values are indicated on a graph.
+Arduino uno is interfaced with FSR (force sensitive resistor) is stimulated in Tinker CAD.